 To determine total systemic preference for cortisol or cortisone, it is best to look at which metabolite predominates (THF or THE?).
-This preference can be seen in the fan style gauge.
+This preference can be seen in the slider bar.
 This is known as the 11b-HSD index.
 The enzyme 11b-HSD II converts cortisol to cortisone in the kidneys, saliva gland and colon.
 11b-HSD I is more active in the liver, fat cells and the periphery and is responsible for reactivating cortisone to cortisol.
 Both are then metabolized by 5a-reductase to become tetrahydrocortisol (THF) and tetrahydrocortisone (THE) respectively.
-We can see more cortisol or cortisone in difference metabolic conditions.
-If one is favored over another, read below for potential causes and treatment considerations.
+We can see more cortisol or cortisone in different metabolic conditions.
+For example, a preference for cortisol indicates possible inflammation, insulin resistence or hypothyroidism.
+A preference for cortisone can indicate chronic stress or chronic infection (such as the later stages of a virus or common cold).